saltyorg/docs/docs/sandbox/apps/handbrake.md

 ## What is it?

-[HandBrake](https://handbrake.fr/){: target=_blank rel="noopener noreferrer" } is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
+[HandBrake](https://handbrake.fr/) is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|